Control of a spin qubit in a lateral GaAs quantum dot based on symmetry of gating potential: Analytical expression for the dipole moment

 where $(X^i)^*$ and $(Y^i)^*$ are the complex conjugates of $X^i$ and $Y^i$, respectively.
 Components of the dipole moment can now be written in a more compact form

-Potential dependent parameters that enter the Eq.~\eqref{dx,dy} are the transition dipole matrix elements and the excitation energies.
-Beside them, dipole moment components are dependent on the spin-orbit angle $\nu$, magnetic field angle $\alpha$, and the angle $\varphi$ between the [100] crystallographic direction and the $x$-axis.
+where ${\rm Re}(X^i(Y^i)^*)$ stands for the real part of $X^i(Y^i)^*$.
+Potential dependent parameters that enter Eq.~\eqref{dx,dy} are the transition dipole matrix elements and the excitation energies.
+Besides them, dipole moment components are dependent on the spin-orbit angle $\nu$, magnetic field angle $\alpha$, and the angle $\varphi$ between the [100] crystallographic direction and the $x$ axis.

-A further simplification of the Eq.~\eqref{dx,dy} stems from the existence of the vertical mirror symmetry $\sigma_{\rm v}$, requiring that $X^i(Y^i)^*+(X^i)^*Y^i$ must be zero.
+A further simplification of Eq.~\eqref{dx,dy} stems from the existence of the vertical mirror symmetry $\sigma_{\rm v}$, requiring that ${\rm Re}(X^i(Y^i)^*)$ must be zero.
 This can be proven in a few simple steps.
 First, we deduce from the matrix of an IR $E_1$, representing the vertical mirror plane, that $\sigma_{\rm v}$ transforms one IR vector into the other, $E_1(\sigma_{\rm v})\ket{E_{a,b}^i}=\ket{E_{b,a}^i}$.
-Furthermore, $y$ remains unchanged, while $x$ acquires a minus sign, leading to the following behaviour of the transition matrix elements $X^i$ and $Y^i$ under vertical mirror plane symmetry
+Furthermore, $y$ remains unchanged, while $x$ acquires a minus sign, leading to the following behavior of the transition matrix elements $X^i$ and $Y^i$ under vertical mirror plane symmetry:

-From the previous relations, we conclude that the term $X^i(Y^i)^*+(X^i)^*Y^i$ transforms into $-(X^i(Y^i)^*+(X^i)^*Y^i)$, meaning that this object does not obey the symmetry of a system and must vanish.
+From the previous relations, we conclude that the term ${\rm Re}(X^i(Y^i)^*)$ transforms into $-{\rm Re}(X^i(Y^i)^*)$, meaning that this object does not obey the symmetry of a system and must vanish.

 Additionally, rotational symmetry of a system imposes that matrix elements $|X^i|^2$ and $|Y^i|^2$ are equal.
-This can be concluded from the action of the rotation $C_n$ for an angle $\beta_n=2\pi/n$ around the $z$-axis, being the element of the group symmetry.
+This can be concluded from the action of the rotation $C_n$ for an angle $\beta_n=2\pi/n$ around the $z$ axis, being the element of the group symmetry.
 An element $C_n$ leaves the vector $\ket{A_0}$ unchanged and adds a phase ${\rm exp}({{\rm i}\beta_n})$ to the vector $\ket{E_a^i}$.
 Also, it transforms $x$ and $y$ to $x \cos{\beta_n}+y \sin{\beta_n}$ and $-x\sin{\beta_n}+y\cos{\beta_n}$.
 Thus, $X^i$ and $Y^i$ are transformed into ${\rm exp}(-{\rm i}\beta_n)(X^i \cos{\beta_n}+Y^i \sin{\beta_n})$ and ${\rm exp}(-{\rm i}\beta_n)(-X^i \sin{\beta_n}+Y^i \cos{\beta_n})$, respectively.
 Correspondingly,

-where we have neglected the $X^i(Y^i)^*+(X^i)^*Y^i$ term, being previously proven to equal to zero.
-Since $|X^i|^2$ and $|Y^i|^2$ must remain unchanged under the group symmetry operations, we conclude that relation $|X^i|^2=|Y^i|^2$ must hold.
-Thus, we have obtained a general relation for the dipole moment in the case of the potential symmetry ${\bf C}_{n{\rm v}}$ ($n\geq3$)
+where we have neglected the ${\rm Re}(X^i(Y^i)^*)$ term, which was previously proven to equal to zero.
+Since $|X^i|^2$ and $|Y^i|^2$ must remain unchanged under the group symmetry operations, we conclude that the relation $|X^i|^2=|Y^i|^2$ must hold.
+Thus, we have obtained a general relation for the dipole moment in the case of the potential symmetry ${\bf C}_{n{\rm v}}$ ($n\geq3$):